BoBch27/firevault_go/README.md

 - To define a transformation, use `Connection`'s `RegisterTransformation` method.
 	- *Expects*:
 		- name: A `string` defining the validation name
 		- func: A function of type `TransformationFn`.
-The passed in function accepts one parameter.
+The passed in function accepts three parameters.
 			- *Expects*:
 				- ctx: A context.
 				- path: A `string` which contains the field's path (using dot-separation).